 Alistair Urquhart has chronicled the misery of being a Japanese prisoner of war in his memoirs, some of which are posted online.
 A more extensive account is given in his 2010 book, The Forgotten Highlander: One Man’s Incredible Story of Survival During the War in the Far East, published by Little, Brown.

-The first taste of captivity was a forced march to a PoW camp along a road that was lined with spikes on which were mounted the heads of decapitated Chinese.
+The first taste of captivity was a forced march to a POW camp along a road that was lined with spikes on which were mounted the heads of decapitated Chinese.

 At first, prisoners of war were not treated really badly, says Urquhart, although the food was just rice filled with weevils.
-Then, he and others were taken to work on building between a railway Thailand and Burma.
+Then, he and others were taken to work on building a railway between Thailand and Burma.